braze-inc/braze-docs/_docs/_api/api_key.md

 >  This reference article covers two of the three main types of keys you will see at Braze, the REST API Key or App Group API Key, referred to as the `api_key`, and the App Identifier Key, known as the `app_id`, as well as what these keys are, how they are used at Braze, their permissions and how to keep them secure.

 In addition to these keys, there also exists a third type of key called Identifier Keys that can be used to reference specific things like templates, Canvases, campaigns, Content Cards, and segments from the API.
-Information on those API Identifier types/keys can be found [here][2].
+For more information, refer to [API Identifier types][2].

 ## What is a REST API key/app group API key?